RuntimeTools/appmetrics/README.md

 `[Fri Aug 21 09:36:58 2015] com.ibm.diagnostics.healthcenter.loader INFO: Node Application Metrics 1.0.1-201508210934 (Agent Core 3.0.5.201508210934)`

-### Error "Conflicting appmetrics module was already loaded by node-hc.
-Try running with node instead." when using `node-hc`
-This error indicates you are using `node-hc` to run an application that uses the Node Application Metrics monitoring API (see *[Modifying your application to use the local installation](#modifying-your-application-to-use-the-local-installation)*).
-Resolve this by using `node` to run the application instead. **Alternatively**, you could remove (or disable temporarily) the use of the Node Application Metrics monitoring API in your application.

-This error was added to prevent the scenario where 2 instances of the agent can be accidentally created and started in parallel -- the globally installed one created by `node-hc` and the locally installed one created by the `require('appmetrics');` call in an application modified to use the Node Application Metrics monitoring API.

 ### Error "The specified module could not be found ... appmetrics.node"
 This error indicates there was a problem while loading the native part of the module or one of its dependent libraries.
 On Windows, `appmetrics.node` depends on a particular version of the C runtime library and if it cannot be found this error is the likely result.